pja35/SXP/docs/wiki/SXP_Contract_specification_format.md

     objects and services), under the *body* level.
 These clauses are intended to contain text that can be read by both parties.

-The structure of this particular clauses is explained at the eContracts Specification
+These particular clauses are original from the Legal XML eContracts framework.
+For more information, see the eContracts Specification.

 Minimal example of a SXP Contract
 ---------------------------------